Edward Brotherton, 1st Baron Brotherton: Brotherton Library

-In 1927 Brotherton donated £100,000 to the University of Leeds for a new library.
-In June 1930, in one of his last public acts, he laid the foundation stone for the building, at the same time announcing that he would bequeath his collection of books and manuscripts to the university.
+As one who has spent the greater part of his life in Yorkshire, I am proud of our County; as a citizen of Leeds, I am proud of the city, and I believe in giving our young people the best chance to make its future even better than its past.
+I like to think that all students will have the opportunity to wander freely through the rooms of a great library.
+But a great library in a great University is a trust for the Nation at large, and should not be looked upon as exclusively available for its own students.
+I hope that in the course of time, this library building may be rich enough in books of all kinds to attract scholars from all parts of Great Britain and from countries abroad.
+It is my intention that this collection shall be housed in the new Library, and be held by the University in perpetual trust for the nation.
+It is my desire that access to the books shall be accorded to all properly accredited persons.

 The Brotherton Library opened in 1936 and still houses his collection which includes 35,000 books, 400 manuscripts, 4,000 deeds and 30,000 letters.
 On his death Brotherton's will also revealed a further bequest of £100,000 to the university.

+Brotherton’s significant donations to the new University included the endowment of a Chair in Bacteriology in 1922.

 Today the Brotherton Circle honours the generosity of alumni and friends who include a gift to the University of Leeds in their will.

 Marriage and child

-In 1882 Brotherton married Mary Jane Brookes, daughter of artist and designer Warwick Brookes.
-Their marriage was short-lived as Mary died in childbirth in 1883.
-The child, a daughter, also died.
-Brotherton never remarried and kept in contact with Mary's family for the rest of his life.
+On 24 June 1882 Brotherton married Mary Jane Brookes, daughter of artist and designer Warwick Brookes.
+They lived together for only one year.
+Mary gave birth in May 1883, but her baby did not survive, and Mary died shortly after, in June.
+Brotherton never remarried and had no children, but he kept in contact with Mary's family for the rest of his life.